Available on: Personal, Professional, Business plans

 Attachments and additional fields

-It's also possible to attach files to the task, for more information see how to upload files.
+It's also possible to attach files to the task or conversation, for more information see how to upload files.
 A link will be included in the task to any files that the user has uploaded.

 Every other form field will be added to the bottom of the task.

-Once you've created and configured a form that, at a minimum, has an input named "email" and "message" you can connect to Gladly using the Gladly plugin.
+Once you've created and configured a form that, at a minimum, has an input named "email" and "message" you can open a Gladly task using the Gladly plugin.
 To do so, first, go to the Plugins tab of your form.
 Then click the Gladly button.

 You'll need to specify the subdomain of your Gladly account, the connected email, and the API key.